amed211/DarkNotepad/README.md

 This is my first Python project.
 I used to use Notepad frequently while coding, and the white theme was hurting my eyes👀.
 So, I researched how to make the Windows Notepad black-themed, and I found it wasn't very easy.
 In fact writing new code was easier than changing the current Notepad to dark mode so I wrote this code.
 Anyone can contribute and use it.

 ## Installation and usage
 The installation and usage are very simple.
-Download the repository and convert the Dark_Notepad.pyw file to an .exe using pyinstaller --onefile ANote.pyw.
+Download the repository and convert the Dark_Notepad.pyw file to an .exe using pyinstaller --onefile Dark_Notepad.pyw.
 Then open the file and with Ctrl+O you can open the desired file in the black-themed Notepad and start using it. you don't have to press Ctrl+O to open a file.
 Simply right-click on the file you want to open, select 'Open with,' choose 'Select another app,' and then select Dark Notepad.exe that's it

 ## 🚀 Features